An investigation into the cyclically presented groups with length three positive relators: Preliminaries

 We shall sometimes abuse notation and say, for example, that condition (A) holds (resp. does not hold) if $A(n,k,l)=T$ (resp. $A(n,k,l)=F$).

 We summarize key algebraic results obtained in~\cite{EdjvetWilliams},\cite{BogleyWilliams17} in terms of the three conditions (A),(B),(C) in Table~\ref{tab:EdjvetWilliams}.
-In this table $\alpha=3(2^{n/3}-(-1)^{n/3})$, $\gamma=(2^{n/3}-(-1)^{n/3})/3$ and `large' denotes a \em large \em group, i.e. a group that has a finite index subgroup that maps onto the free group of rank~2~\cite{BaumslagPride},\cite{Gromov}.
+(Note that if (B) and (C) hold then (A) holds, so there is no $(F,T,T)$ entry.)
+In this table $\alpha=3(2^{n/3}-(-1)^{n/3})$, $\gamma=(2^{n/3}-(-1)^{n/3})/3$ and `large' denotes a \em large \em group, i.e.\,a group that has a finite index subgroup that maps onto the free group of rank~2~\cite{BaumslagPride},\cite{Gromov}.
 A group $G$ is \em SQ-universal \em if every countable group can be embedded in a quotient of $G$.
 Large groups are SQ-universal and therefore contain a non-abelian free subgroup.

 Table~\ref{tab:EdjvetWilliams} is based on~\cite[Table~1]{EdjvetWilliams} but with a few changes.
-The first concerns the group in line~2.
+The first concerns the group in entry~2.
 In~\cite[Table~1]{EdjvetWilliams} this group was described as metacyclic and its precise identification was conjectured in~\cite[Conjecture~3.4]{EdjvetWilliams}.
 That conjecture was subsequently proved in~\cite[Corollary~D]{BogleyWilliams17}, so we now include the precise identification.
 The notation $B(M,N,r,\lambda)$ refers to the metacyclic group defined by the presentation

 where $r^N\equiv 1$~mod~$M$.
 Any finite metacyclic group $L$ with a metacyclic extension $\Z_M \hookrightarrow L\twoheadrightarrow \Z_N$ has a presentation of this form (see \cite[Chapter IV.2]{BeylTappe} or \cite[Chapter~3]{Johnson}).